Do Go On - 343 - The Gay and Lesbian Kingdom of the Coral Sea Islands

 It's kind of, it's like, it's a WNYC studio.

-It's got America in the name.
+That's got America in the name.

-Yeah, that kind of a reply all or one of those kind of podcasts
+Yeah, that kind of a reply all or, you know, one of those kind of podcasts that sounds like has a real budget behind it.

 Oh, wow.

-Probably a team putting it together.
+They're probably a team putting it together.

 Yeah, and they read out a name of 3,000 producers.

-And it starts with a conversation that feels like it's probably staged
+And it starts with a conversation that feels like it's probably staged where someone's bringing up a topic.

-Have you ever wondered?
+Hey, you know what, have you ever wondered?

 Actually, I have.

-Oh, my God, I have.
+Oh my God, I have.

 How did they know?